koushikvikram/koushikvikram.github.io/AWS/re-invent-dynamodb-data-modeling.md

         - Composite Primary key (partition key + sort key) - example:
             - ![Composite Primary Key](images/dynamodb-composite-pk.png)
     - *All our access patterns are going to be driven off our primary keys*
+    - We need to do a lot of thinking about
+        - how we're going to access our data
+        - how we model that data
+        - how we model our Primary Keys
 - Attributes
     - ![Attributes](images/dynamodb-attributes.png)
-    - Similar to columns, but flexible
+    - Similar to columns, but flexible.
+Don't have to be defined upfront.
+Can differ across items in the table.

 ### API Actions